soufatn/ruby-tutorial/00-First-Test.md

 ```

-And get an integration test that runs each example group in parallel,
+...and get an integration test that runs each example group in parallel,
 first against IE 9 on Windows 7, then Firefox 17 on OS X.  Your tests
-are run in real browsers on a real operating system, running on a
+are run in real browsers on a real operating system, in a dedicated, single-use VM.
-freshly baked VM.
-Once they're complete, screenshots, video, Selenium
+Once they're complete, screenshots, video, Selenium log and a log of
-log and a log of passes and failures can be seen and shared.
+passes and failures can be seen and shared.

-This example uses [Capybara](http://jnicklas.github.com/capybara/) ~> 2.0.3 and RSpec with Rails 3.2.x and Ruby 1.9.3, but Sauce Labs also works great against any Ruby web stack, and with [Test::Unit](https://saucelabs.com/docs/ondemand/getting-started/env/ruby/se2/mac), [Cucumber](https://github.com/sauce-labs/sauce_ruby/wiki/Cucumber-and-Capybara), and most other testing frameworks... right down to vanilla [WebDriver](http://code.google.com/p/selenium/wiki/RubyBindings).

 We're working on making this tutorial as clear, simple, and relevant
 as possible.
 If you run into any problems, or have questions or